KimGasgarth/KimGasgarth.Github.io/BankingSQLproject.md

 ```SQL
 SELECT "country", COUNT(*) FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data.csv" GROUP BY "country";
 ```
-As you can see below, Bangladesh had the most transactions, with Cape Verde having the least.
+As you can see below, India and Bangladesh had the most transactions.

 <img src="images/SQL Bank by country.jpg?raw=true"/>